P1NHE4D/P1NHE4D/README.md

 -->

 ## About me
 I am a 🇳🇴 M.Sc.
-CS student with a strong interest in computer vision and machine learning.
+Artificial Intelligence student at the Norwegian University of Science and Technology (NTNU) with a strong interest in computer vision and machine learning.

 ## ⚙️ Tech Stack
 ### Programming Languages